Paso Robles High School

+History

 The first high school in San Luis Obispo County, Paso Robles High School was built in 1892 and graduated its first senior class in 1896.
 Constructed with locally made bricks, the stately three-story structure was located at 17th Street and Vine Street, where Marie Bauer Elementary sits now.
 A decade upon opening, the high school and upper-level auditorium would languish in the aftermath of the San Francisco Earthquake in 1906.
 A new location was built at 24th and Spring Street, and the faulted building was later razed in 1939.
 In the 1960s, the 24th Street campus was refurbished, with subsequent additions to what later became Flamson Middle School.
 (By 2003, the San Simeon Earthquake rendered the structures unsalvageable, and a new middle school was constructed.)
 By 1980, the third PRHS campus was built on Niblick Road, where it stands today.
 However, football games continue at War Memorial Stadium on the Flamson Middle School campus to a faithful attendance of PRHS boosters.
 Most other competitive sporting events are held on the PRHS campus.
 Although the school's athletic facilities are somewhat limited, the campus plays host to an extensive agricultural education facility.
 The school's mascot is the bearcat.

 Paso Robles High School was ranked #5 in U.S. News & World Report's "Best High Schools in the San Luis Obispo, CA Area".